occasionally, I talk about stuff

 May 2009.
 My idea of a better world

-For much of my life, I jumped whenever given a chance.
+For much of my life, I jumped whenever asked.
 These days, I’m privileged to be able to pick and choose.
 Here’s how I go about doing that:

 - I am currently comfortable speaking based on my experiences on the themes of: